home-assistant/developers.home-assistant/docs/review-process.md

 5. **Create a (feature) branch.**
    When you create a PR, it is based on a branch (usually the main branch).
-   It is best practice to create a new branch for each PR you create.
+   You must create a new feature branch for each PR you create.
 This makes it easier to keep your main branch up to date with the upstream branch, and it makes it easier to delete the branch after the PR has been merged.